SSWConsulting/SSW.Rules.Content/rules/disaster-recoverry-downtime/rule.md

 ---
 type: rule
-title: Do you measure your Disaster Recovery downtime?
+title: Do you have a disaster recovery plan?
 uri: disaster-recovery-downtime
 authors:
   - title: Warwick Leahy